Understanding the Term “Charitable Trusts”

 Given below encapsulates under the garb of “specified person”:

 - in the first case, it is pertaining to the person that has founded the trust.

-- Any member of a HUF is also included as the specific person.
+- Any member of a HUF is also included as a specific person.

 - Next in line refers to the trustee, regardless of what the designation is.

-In the nutshell it can be concluded that as analysed above, there are numerous benefits that come along with the establishment of the charitable trust, hence it is a profitable venture.
+In the nutshell, it can be concluded that as analysed above, there are numerous benefits that come along with the establishment of a charitable trust, hence it is a profitable venture.